- General Information

 The comparison table should identify relevant similarities and differences in areas such as:

 Most 510(k)s will include some type of performance data.
 The extent of performance data will depend on the complexity of the device and its intended use and indications.
 Performance data should be provided to help demonstrate SE of your device to one or more legally marketed devices (predicate device).
 The data may include test results from engineering, bench, design verification, human factors, and animal testing, and clinical studies and clinical trials.
 Tests should be conducted on all sizes and models of the device in a manner as similar as possible to how the device will be used.
 The results of testing and methodology / parameters used for testing should be included.
 Information on the extent of performance testing as well as the extent of specification documentation can be found in the product specific guidance documents, if one has been prepared for your device by FDA.
 Search the Guidance Document page to determine if guidance documents are available for your type of device.
+For more information on when FDA may request clinical performance data to support a substantial equivalence determination, please refer to Section F of the guidance The 510(k) Program: Evaluating Substantial Equivalence in Premarket Notification [510(k)].

 Additional information may be required under certain conditions, such as if your device contains software or a color additive, is labeled sterile, or emits electronic radiation.
 See "Special Considerations" under Device Advice Premarket Notification 510(k) for additional guidance.